Florida state workers face random drug tests under new law

-Florida Governor Rick Scott has signed a law allowing state employees to be randomly tested for drugs, a measure likely to draw a legal challenge over its constitutionality.
+Florida Governer Rick Scott has signed as expected a law allowing state employees to be randomly tested for illegal drugs, a measure likely to draw a legal challenge over its constitutionality.

-The Republican governor signed the Drug-free Workplace Act, which will permit state agencies to randomly test up to 10 percent of their employees, his office said on Monday.
+The Republican signed the Drug-free Workplace Act, which will permit state agency heads to randomly test up to 10 percent of a department's employees for alcohol and other substance abuse, his office said on Monday.

-Tests could be conducted once every 90 days under the measure, which takes effect July 1.
-It would allow agencies to fire or discipline employees the first time they test positive for drugs.

-Employers could choose to refer such employees to an alcohol and drug rehabilitation program.
+Tests could be conducted every 90 days under the measure.
+It would prohibit department heads from firing employees who initially test positive for drugs but could require such employees to participate in rehabilitation programs.

 Supporters of the law said it mirrors long-standing practices in private industry, but critics called the measure intrusive and unnecessary.